 - The new Code for Individuals and how this will apply in practice to those employed in the not for profit sector.

 - Duties in relation to client money - the Code for Individuals contains requirements about handling money which apply to all solicitors regardless of where they work.
-Certain parts of our Accounts Rules will also apply to a solicitor in the not for profit sector, if client money is held in the solicitor's name.
+A solicitor in the not for profit sector that holds client money in their name must comply, and make sure that the body that they work in complies, with our prescribed terms.
+These terms set out, for example, what client money is and how it should be managed.

 - Pro bono - there are no longer special rules that apply to pro bono work.

 - Professional indemnity insurance requirements for solicitors carrying on reserved legal activities in a not for profit body.
 If carrying on reserved legal activities, solicitors must make sure that the body takes out and maintains indemnity insurance that provides "adequate and appropriate" cover for all the services the solicitor(s) provide(s).

 - Clarification that our new three-year practice requirement does not apply to solicitors working in not for profit bodies.

 We have worked with external consultants to develop a guidance for the not for profit sector (PDF 35 pages, 533 KB).